Updated June 12, 2023

 What is MPM?

-MPM, or Master Project Manager, is a distinctive entry-level graduate certification offered to project managers dealing with not only business but also technical areas.
-As compared to the PMP certification offered by PMI, MPM is not solely concentrated at the professional space of project managers but has a relaxed criteria structure to get in candidates who possess the zeal to make it big in the project management scene.
+MPM, or Master Project Manager, is a distinctive entry-level graduate certification offered to project managers dealing with business and technical areas.
+As compared to the PMP certification offered by PMI, MPM is not solely concentrated in the professional space of project managers but has a relaxed criteria structure to get in candidates who possess the zeal to make it big in the project management scene.

 MPM offers its training at a considerably lower cost than its counterparts, but the validity as well is short-lived and requires re-examinations and a fee to be paid every 2 years to maintain the credential.

-As we know that the certification isn’t solely aimed at professional project managers, the threshold maintained for entry into the program is considerably less and come to the following criteria:
+As we know that the certification isn’t solely aimed at professional project managers, the threshold maintained for entry into the program is considerably less and comes to the following criteria:

 The examinations are conducted online and consist of the following parameters:

 - 20 questions

 - 55 minutes